 So I caution all potential home buyers to stay vigilant and research extensively before buying.

 You know your city the best.
-You know in your heart of hearts if it’s the next Detroit in disguise or a mini San Francisco in the making.
+In your heart of hearts, you know if it’s the next Detroit in disguise or a mini San Francisco in the making.

 As for changes in the economic cycle, while no one can credibly and accurately predict the timing and odds of a recession, the general sentiment towards the state of the economy is usually one Google search away.